 The best crypto and NFT tax software calculate the taxes you owe based on your blockchain activity.
 Most importantly, these tools calculate capital gains and losses based on your trading activity.

-All the companies reviewed here create IRS Form 8949 which is used to calculate capital losses.
+All the companies reviewed here create IRS Form 8949, which calculates capital losses.
 The information from this form goes on Schedule D in your tax returns.

-These software companies also create reports that can be used to report income from interest (or lending rewards) or mining-type activities.
-Investment income is reported on Schedule B and mining income (and related expenses) are reported on Schedule C.
+These software companies also generate reports you can use to report income from interest (or lending rewards) or mining-type activities.
+You report investment income on Schedule B and mining income (and related expenses) on Schedule C.

 - Best DeFi tax support software

 Keep reading to see all of our picks for the best crypto and NFT software for 2023.